CCO Conference | Foundations for Success

 Don Thibert and Robert Prendergast are executives/consultants with a combined experience approaching 50 years in our sector.
 They've seen the sector undergo dramatic changes over that time, and both seem to have survived thanks to their aptitude in overseeing PCC operations.

 JP Roszell, senior advisory, Anderson College, will moderate the panel and pose questions about PCC operations which are expected to stimulate responses from the panel that may or may not be in perfect alignment.
-The audience will be invited to engaged in the debate through an open mic opportunity, and can, therefore, challenge the participants and other operators.
+The audience will be invited to engage in the debate through an open mic opportunity, and can, therefore, challenge the participants and other operators.

 Be prepared for answers to questions like: